dashjoin/platform/dashjoin-docs/docs/development-production.md

 If your app instances need to have different login configs, favicons, or other web assets such as logos, you can use the DASHJOIN_WEBROOT environment variable to serve different content.
-An might have the following folder structure:
+An app might have the following folder structure:

 ```
 assets